Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 The other night, I was laying in bed listening to Me and White Supremacy by Layla F. Saad.

-I had wrapped up a 14-hour day of client and admin work and momming and, since my 19-month old daughter will now apparently only fall asleep if her dad puts her to bed, I had a spare, precious, and unexpected half hour to myself.
+I had wrapped up a 14-hour day of client and admin work and momming.
+And, since my 19-month old daughter will now apparently only fall asleep if her dad puts her to bed, I had a spare, precious, and unexpected half hour to myself.

 So, with my heart and mind on the matters occupying so many of us these days, I purchased Me and White Supremacy on Audible and started listening to it.